Identity elements

 Biographical history

-David Pearson earned a law degree from the University of South Dakota and returned to South Dakota State University in 1957 as an Assistant Professor of Economics.
-In 1959, President Briggs appointed him Special Assistant to the President, a role in which he continued to teach and was promoted to Professor in July 1965.
-In 1973, he was named Vice President for Administration, formalizing responsibilities he had largely been fulfilling since 1959.
-Pearson also led the Greater State Fund, which later evolved into the SDSU Foundation.
-He retired in August 1980 and passed away on July 10, 1990.
+David F. Pearson received his law degree from the University of South Dakota and joined South Dakota State University in 1957 as an Assistant Professor of Economics.
+In 1959, President Briggs appointed him Special Assistant to the President, a role he held concurrently with his faculty appointment.
+He was promoted to Associate Professor in 1961 and to Professor in 1965.
+Throughout this period, Pearson assumed significant administrative responsibilities that were later formalized when he was named Vice President for Administration in 1973, a newly created position.
+In July 1973, he resigned his role as Special Assistant to the President but continued as Vice President while retaining his professorship.
+In addition to his administrative duties, Pearson directed the Greater State Fund, which later developed into the South Dakota State University Foundation.
+He served in these capacities until his retirement in August 1980, at which time he was granted emeritus status.
+Pearson died on July 10, 1990.

 Content and structure elements